-Effective April 2005, the interest rate is the Wells Fargo "prime rate" plus 1% (as of March 31, 2006 the Wells Fargo "prime rate" was 7.75%) or 5.75%, whichever is higher.
-The effective weighted average interest rates (including various fees charged pursuant to the Facility agreement) on the outstanding borrowings under the Facility were 9.9% and 9.4% for the quarters ended March 31, 2006 and 2005, respectively.
+Effective April 2005, the interest rate is the Wells Fargo "prime rate" plus 1% (as of June 30, 2006 the Wells Fargo "prime rate" was 8.25%) or 5.75%, whichever is higher.
+As of June 30, 2006, the interest rate on the Facility was 9.25%.

 The Facility has various covenants that may, among other things, affect the ability of the Company to merge with another entity, sell or transfer certain assets, pay dividends and make other distributions beyond certain limitations.
-The Facility also required the Company to meet certain financial covenants, including tangible net worth and earnings before interest, taxes, depreciation and amortization (EBITDA), as defined in the Facility.
+The Facility also required the Company to meet certain financial covenants, including tangible net worth and earnings before interest, taxes, depreciation and amortization ("EBITDA"), as defined in the Facility.
 Since the Facility's inception, certain financial covenants have been amended and restated to more accurately reflect the Company's performance.
 The financial covenants were amended and restated in August 2004, to eliminate the tangible net worth requirement.